 Self Publishing: How to organize the components of your book

 Posted January 21, 2013; Updated October 15, 2017

 By Rick Roberts, GlobalGenealogy.com

-Those who choose to self-publish a book often ask how they should organize their manuscript prior to submitting it for printing and binding.
+Those who choose to self-publish a book often wonder how they should organize their manuscript.

 The following guidelines are provided as an example of common practises in contemporary book publishing.
 I've listed book components in the order in which they usually appear in a professionally published book.
 Some components are optional but are included in this list for your information.
 It is accepted practise to begin most new components on a right-hand page.
 I've noted exceptions where components should appear on the reverse (verso) of a preceding page.
 The standard for numbering right-hand pages is for them to carry odd page numbers -- left hand pages have even page numbers.